 Democratic Dashboard is a project established by the Democratic Audit, based in the London School of Economics.
-Our aim is to promote engagement in the electoral process by making an array of information on elections and constituencies more accessible than previously.
-The UK has the lowest rate of electoral participation by young people in the OECD, and we hope to play a part in using the digital environment to spread engagement.
+Our aim is to promote engagement in the electoral process by making an array of information on elections and constituencies more accessible and better tailored to your area.
+The UK has the lowest rate of electoral participation by young people in the OECD, and we hope to play a part in using the digital environment to help bridge the information gap.

 The Dashboard was created to make it easier for people to quickly find out about their local elections and candidates on their mobile, tablet or computer.
 This information has never been kept in one easy-to-access place before.
 We hope to play a part in using the digital environment to help connect people with their local democratic process again by filling the significant information gap.